azharlabs/papert-code/docs/cli/configuration-v1.md

 # COPY ./my-config /app/my-config
 ```

-When `.papert/sandbox.Dockerfile` exists, you can use `BUILD_SANDBOX` environment variable when running Qwen Code to automatically build the custom sandbox image:
+When `.papert/sandbox.Dockerfile` exists, you can use `BUILD_SANDBOX` environment variable when running Papert Code to automatically build the custom sandbox image:

 ```bash
 BUILD_SANDBOX=1 papert -s